Empress Matilda: Conclusion of the war

 The character of the conflict in England gradually began to shift; by the late 1140s, the major fighting in the war was over, giving way to an intractable stalemate, with only the occasional outbreak of fresh fighting.
 Several of Matilda's key supporters died: in 1147 Robert of Gloucester died peacefully, and Brian Fitz Count gradually withdrew from public life, probably eventually joining a monastery; by 1151 he was dead.
 Many of Matilda's other followers joined the Second Crusade when it was announced in 1145, leaving the region for several years.
 Some of the Anglo-Norman barons made individual peace agreements with each other to secure their lands and war gains, and many were not keen to pursue any further conflict.

 Matilda's eldest son Henry slowly began to assume a leading role in the conflict.
-He had remained in France when the Empress first left for England.
+He had remained in France when his mother first left for England.
 He crossed over to England in 1142, before returning to Anjou in 1144.
 Geoffrey of Anjou expected Henry to become the King of England and began to involve him in the government of the family lands.
 In 1147, Henry intervened in England with a small mercenary army but the expedition failed, not least because Henry lacked the funds to pay his men.
 Henry asked his mother for money, but she refused, stating that she had none available.
 In the end Stephen himself ended up paying off Henry's mercenaries, allowing him to return home safely; his reasons for doing so remain unclear.